sadeghte/bls-py/README.md

 # BLS Signature Library

-Sign &amp; verify messages using BLS signature to be verified on the ethereum smart contracts.
+Sign &amp; verify messages using BLS signature to be verified on the EigenLayer smart contracts.

 ### Install system dependencies